Thomas Silverstein: Murder of Correction Officer Clutts

-On October 22, 1983, Silverstein killed Correction Officer Merle Clutts at USP Marion.
+On October 22, 1983, Silverstein killed correction officer Merle Clutts at USP Marion.
 After being let out of his cell for a shower, Silverstein used a ruse to get Clutts to walk ahead of him and positioned himself between Clutts and other officers.
 He stopped outside the cell of another inmate, Randy Gometz.
 Gometz passed a homemade prison knife to Silverstein and unlocked Silverstein's handcuffs with a homemade key.
 Silverstein then attacked Clutts, stabbing him multiple times.
 Silverstein later claimed that he murdered Clutts in retaliation for Clutts' deliberately harassing him.
-Among other things, Clutts was accused of destroying paintings by Silverstein.
-BOP (Bureau Of Prisons) confiscates art work when it depicts murder.
+Among other things, Clutts was accused of destroying paintings by Silverstein (Federal Bureau of Prisons policy is to confiscate artwork by inmates when it depicts murder).

-A few hours later, Clayton Fountain (also an Aryan Brotherhood member) used the same strategy to kill Correctional Officer Robert Hoffmann.

-USP Marion was subsequently placed on an indefinite lockdown, which ultimately lasted for 23 years.
+A few hours later, Clayton Fountain used the same strategy to kill correction officer Robert Hoffmann.
+The murders of Hoffman, Clutts, and the other inmates outraged U.S. Attorney General William French Smith, who urged Congress to reinstate the federal death penalty.
+He said the inmates were killing "for sport" with effective impunity since they were already serving the maximum sentence allowed under federal law in the disciplinary section of what was then the most secure federal prison in the country."These inmates were already serving life sentences in the disciplinary section of the most maximum security prison in the country.
+They knew there was nothing else the federal prison system could do to them.
+They knew they had nothing to lose."USP Marion was subsequently placed on an indefinite lockdown, which ultimately lasted for 23 years.
 Following the murder of Clutts, Silverstein was transferred to the United States Penitentiary, Atlanta, where he was placed in solitary confinement.
 His security status was recorded as "no human contact".
-The events surrounding the murders of Correctional Officers Clutts and Hoffmann inspired the design of the federal supermax prison, the United States Penitentiary, Florence: Administrative Maximum Facility (USP Florence ADMAX) in Colorado, which opened in 1994 and was built to house the most dangerous inmates in the federal prison system.
+The events surrounding the murders of correction officers Clutts and Hoffmann inspired the design of the federal supermax prison, the United States Penitentiary, Florence: Administrative Maximum Facility (USP Florence ADMAX) in Colorado, which opened in 1994 and was built to house the most dangerous inmates in the federal prison system.
 Silverstein and Gometz were both held at ADX Florence.
 Fountain died in 2004 at the United States Medical Center for Federal Prisoners in Springfield, Missouri.